Iterated Eisenstein \tau-integrals and Multiple Eisenstein L-series

-\begin{rem} Lochak, Matthes and Schneps \cite{N.M2} studied regularized iterated integrals of Eisenstein series, in where the Eisnestein series of weight $0$, i.e. $E_{0}(\tau)=-1$, is also considered.
-In that case we can see that the iterated Eisenstein $\tau$-integrals can be written as a $\mathbb{Q}$-linear combination of regularized iterated integrals of Eisenstein series.
-We will explain the difference in Section $4$ if we do not consider $E_{0}(\tau)$, which is the case in our paper. \end{rem}
+\begin{rem} Lochak, Matthes and Schneps \cite{N.M} studied the regularized iterated integrals of Eisenstein series.
+The weight $0$ Eisenstein series, i.e., $E_{0}(\tau)=-1$, is also considered in their paper.
+Actually, we can see that the iterated Eisenstein $\tau$-integrals can be written as $\mathbb{Q}$-linear combinations of regularized iterated integrals of Eisenstein series as in \cite{N.M}. \end{rem}